 If you have weak and brittle nails, skin that is dry and flaky, or hair that is brittle and thinning, these may be early signs that your body is not getting enough protein.
 Skin is made of proteins such as keratin, collagen, and elastin, and hair is made up of keratin.
 When these proteins are lacking in the diet, your nails, skin, and hair pay the price.

 #5 Poor Immune Function

 Another consequence of not eating enough protein?
 Increased risk of sickness and illness.
 Proteins are essential in supporting the immune system by making antibodies that signal white blood cells to fight off intruders, bacteria, and viruses.
 Proteins also play a critical role in various detoxification pathways to transport waste and toxins.
 Even the master antioxidant, glutathione, is made of amino acids.
 So, make sure to eat enough protein, especially if you are prone to getting sick; otherwise, it could result in increased or repeat infections.

 #6 Mind & Mood

-Another symptom could be poor mood.
+Another area to be mindful of is your mood and mental health.
 A lack of protein could mean that your body cannot make enough hormones and neurotransmitters that relay information between cells and nerves, respectively.
 An example of this is serotonin and dopamine, which are made up of amino acids and regulate our mood and happiness.